aeromamba-paqm/aeromamba-paqm/README.md

 python test.py dset=<dset-name> experiment=<experiment-name> +checkpoint_file=<path to checkpoint.th file>
 `

-Alternatively, make sure that the checkpoint file is in its corresponding output folder:
+Alternatively, check that the checkpoint file is in its corresponding output folder:
 For each low to high resolution setting, hydra creates a folder under `outputs/<dset-name>/<experiment-name>`

 Make sure that `restart: false` in `conf/main_config.yaml`